legel/musicsci/README.md

-This is a Python data science project for discovering relationships across music genres using Last.fm's API.
+This is a Python project for discovering relationships across music genres using Last.fm's API.

 ####In a terminal, run the following:
 `python GetTagData.py`